 Sarah Whitten is a classically trained singer, voice teacher and certified yoga instructor with 15 years of experience.
 Her insatiable love of learning has lead her to study anatomy, physiology and biomechanics of the voice and body.
 A teacher, mentor and explorer of her own body, she’s focused on practical, functional ways of moving and using the voice to find an optimal sound.

 She completed her 500 hour yoga teacher certification with Barbara Benagh in the slow flow method, and has gone on to study yoga as therapy with top yoga therapists in North America.
 She has completed multiple years of training in Nutritious Movement™ with Katy Bowman.
 She is a member of the National Association of Teachers of Singing (NATS), Voice and Speech Trainers Association (VASTA) and the Voice Foundation.
 She holds a Masters in Vocal Pedagogy as well as a Masters in Vocal Performance, both from The Ohio State University.
 She has completed additional coursework in Voice Disorders through the MGH Institute of Health Professions and done additional studies in The Estill Method and Somatic Voicework™.

-A member of Harvard’s Holden Voice Faculty for 13 years, she has presented workshops on the body and voice for professional and amateur singers at the National NATS Conference (2016) New England Regional NATS summer conferences (2009, 2011), the Buckeye NATS chapter (2010), the Boston NATS Chapter (2012) as well at colleges and universities and secondary schools around Boston.
+She was a member of Harvard’s Holden Voice Faculty for 13 years and has presented workshops on the body and voice for professional and amateur singers at the National NATS Conference (2016), New England Regional NATS summer conferences (2009, 2011), the Buckeye NATS chapter (2010), the Boston NATS Chapter (2012) as well at colleges and universities and secondary schools around Boston.
 She has taught yoga in the Greater Boston area since 2008 and voice since 2002.